New research shows that plants can actually talk, but don't expect them to tell you something or spoil an episode of your favorite series.

 The researchers trained a machine learning model to discriminate between plant sounds and wind, rain and other environmental greenhouse noises in order to correctly identify the source of stress.

-“After we managed to filter out the noises from the greenhouses, we were able to use the 'clean' sounds of the plants to classify their condition in the greenhouse.
-The results of the acoustic box recordings showed that the drought-stressed plants made far more sounds than the control plants ".
+“After we managed to filter out greenhouse noises, we were able to use 'clean' plant sounds to classify their conditions in the greenhouse.
+The results of the sound box recordings showed that the drought-stressed plants made significantly more sounds than the control plants.".

 Sound exists in both low and high frequencies.
-Humans cannot hear the full spectrum of frequencies around us.
-If we could, we would probably be distracted and anxious by always listening to the frequencies around us.
-We would pester ourselves with the radio frequencies of cell towers near us or even cook a frozen meal in the microwave.
+Humans cannot hear the entire frequency spectrum around us.
+If we could, we would probably be distracted and anxious always listening to the frequencies around us.
+We would pester ourselves with the radio frequencies of cell towers near us or even cooking a frozen meal in the microwave.

 With the above in mind, we can now understand why humans are not sensitive to the sounds made by plants.